-Column/Field Description

-Mark Files as Reviewed

-Select Yes to enable the import to flag files with the "Reviewed" status in the target project codebase if they do not already have this status.
-The File Matching Criteria field is displayed (if it is not already).

-Select No to disable the import's ability to mark files as reviewed during the import process.

-Note • For this option, the import compares only those files in the import data file that are marked as reviewed with files in the target codebase.

-File Matching Criteria

-Select the option that identifies the criteria (file path, file MD5, or both) used to determine whether a file in the import data file has a match in the target project codebase.
+Column/Field Description Mark Files as Reviewed he import to flag files with the "Reviewed" status in the target ey do not already have this status.
+The File Matching Criteria field t already).
+Select No to disable t process. he import's ability to mark files as reviewed during the import , the import compares only those files in the import data file that ed with files in the target codebase.
+File Matching Criteria Select the option that identifies the criteria (file path, file MD5, or both) used to determine whether a file in the import data file has a match in the target project codebase.
 Only those files in the import data file that have matches in the target project codebase can be marked as reviewed.

-For a description of the criteria options, see About the File-Matching Criteria for the Import.

-...to n directories above the file

-If you have selected Check only the file partial path or Check the file MD5 and the partial path in the File Matching Criteria field, provide the directory depth that defines the partial path.
+For a description of the criteria options, see About the File- Matching Criteria for the Import. to n directories above the file If you have selected Check only the file partial path or Check the file MD5 and the partial path in the File Matching Criteria field, provide the directory depth that defines the partial path.
 That is, specify the number of directories above the file name that must be the same before two paths are considered as matches.
 For example, a value of 2 indicates that file paths must match 2 directories above the file name.
 Suppose a file in the import data file has the path /ePortal-1.3/copy1/src/gettext.c and a file in the target codebase has the path /ePortal-2.0/copy1/src/gettext.c.
 With a directory depth of 2, only /copy1/src/gettext.c needs to match in the two file paths to meet the partial-file criterion.
 You can enter a directory-depth value between 1 and 20, inclusively.
 For more information, see About the File-Matching Criteria for the Import.